ORWG-Aberdeen/ORWG-Aberdeen.github.io/index.md

 ## Events

-Our next meeting is on **Thursday February 6th 2020, 12:00 - 13:00 at Polwarth Building Room 1:162**.
-The focus of the meeting will be planning an Open Research launch event on 9th March.
+The **Open Scholarship Launch Event** is currently being planned.
+Details of speakers and dates will be available soon!

 ## How Can I Join?